 Even if you buy something else out of Bitcoin, it is still considered taxable.

 Less than a year in which buying and selling is made calls for short term capital gains, while if this period exceeds a year, it is long term capital gains that must be declared in the tax return.

 If Bitcoin trades lead to some losses, it will be used to set off capital gains from the balance sheet.

-You are yourself responsible for tracking your Bitcoin proceeds and then declaring them to the IRS for the tax purpose.
+You are yourself responsible for tracking your Bitcoin proceeds and then declaring them to the IRS for tax purposes.

 If you use credit cards that are tied to a Bitcoin wallet, every purchase calls for a taxable event.